wagslane/blog/content/posts/managers-that-cant-code.md

 No, but the CTO does.

 I am sympathetic to the idea that the CTO will have plenty of business and product-related work to focus on, but they can’t let their technical chops slip.
-In order to run the engineering arm of an innovative company, the person at the top should have a firm mental grasp on the implementation difficulties.
-If this just means reviewing architectural diagrams and reviewing pull-requests so be it, but nothing beats hands-on engineering work to stay sharp.
+To run the engineering arm of an innovative company, the person at the top should have a firm mental grasp on the implementation difficulties.
+If this just means reviewing architectural diagrams and reviewing pull requests so be it, but nothing beats hands-on engineering work to stay sharp.

 ## Feedback Please